-4.10.1.3 Within the MDR and LDR zones treatment of the street should reflect the proposed ARHMZ.
+4.10.1.3 Within the MDR and LDSR zones treatment of the street should reflect the proposed ARHMZ.

-- a) Prepare an overall landscape plan for the streets to integrate New Town with Old Arrowtown (or ARHMZ) and avoid inappropriate and ad hoc works. - b) Retain or create narrow carriageways during redevelopment with grass swales and no kerb and channelling. - c) Preferably use a concrete 'nib' beneath seal edge so that it cannot be readily seen (refer cross-section 1).
-The placement of a narrow strip of gobi blocks could be tried against the seal to prevent wheel ruts along edges. - d) Grass verges retain where they exist, and reinstate and develop where possible. - e) Do not repeat 'the Devon Street treatment' for any streets.
+- a) Where new building is proposed within the Arrowtown Historic Management Transition Overlay Area identified on Planning Maps 27 and 28 of the District Plan an overall landscape plan for the streets to integrate New Town with Old Arrowtown (or ARHMZ) should be provided for.
+Inappropriate and ad hoc works in the street should be avoided. - b) Try to retain or create narrow carriageways during redevelopment with grass swales and no kerb and channelling. - c) Preferably use a concrete 'nib' beneath seal edge so that it cannot be readily seen (refer cross-section 1).
+The placement of a narrow strip of gobi blocks could be tried against the seal to prevent wheel ruts along edges. - d) Grass verges retain where they exist, and reinstate and develop where possible. - e) Try not to repeat 'the Devon Street treatment' for any streets.
 It is excessively wide, dominated by vehicles, hard paving and kerbs.
 Arterial roads with grass verges and swales and footpaths e.g. Adamson's drive are far more successful and also do not encourage excessive speed.
 Refer cross-section, above. - f) Design streets for pedestrians.
 Footpaths should be narrow compacted gravel paths, sited mid grass verge.
-Avoid footpaths situated hard against the road edge. - g) Plant street trees that will create cohesion with the proposed ARHMZ. - h) Plant hedges on the street boundary (where there is the space) especially in primary collector roads, e.g. Adamson's Drive, Devon and Cornwall Streets. - i) Keep verges simple with only street trees and grass.
-Do not plant any other vegetation on the road reserve, except hedges adjacent to the boundary line to screen a fence or wall.
+Try to avoid footpaths situated hard against the road edge. - g) Plant street trees that will create cohesion with the proposed ARHMZ. - h) Plant hedges on the street boundary (where there is the space) especially in primary collector roads, e.g. Adamson's Drive, Devon and Cornwall Streets. - i) Keep verges simple with only street trees and grass.
+Try not to plant any other vegetation on the road reserve, except hedges adjacent to the boundary line to screen a fence or wall.
 Liaise with Council to plant on the road reserve. - j) For driveways, use gravel or exposed aggregate as this fits the Arrowtown character. - k) Planting at town entrances and in traffic islands should reflect the character of Arrowtown.
 Keep it simple.
 Choose grass, a low hedge or trees to suit location and visibility issues.
-Tussock is inappropriate. - I) Do not install further traffic islands.
+Tussock is inappropriate. - I) Try not to install further traffic islands.

-Avoid excessively wide carriageway with low profile kerb and channel.
+Try to avoid excessively wide carriageway with low profile kerb and channel.